Contemporary Critical Theory

 The aims of this module are:

-2. to introduce students to historical and contemporary debates about the key concepts of that tradition;
+- To introduce students to historical and contemporary debates about the key concepts of that tradition.

-1. the ability to demonstrate good understanding of the central philosophical problems involved in constructing a critical theory of society;
+- Demonstrate good understanding of the central philosophical problems involved in constructing a critical theory of society.

-2. the ability to explain the distinctive contributions that the Frankfurt school figures make to a critical theory of society;
+- Explain the distinctive contributions that the Frankfurt school figures make to a critical theory of society.

-3. the ability to reflect upon the role that the concept of recognition may have in articulating a critical theory of society;
+- Reflect upon the role that the concept of recognition may have in articulating a critical theory of society.

 No additional information available.